fhalim/litestream.io/content/tips/index.md

 PRAGMA wal_autocheckpoint = 0;
 ```

-## Multiple applications replicating into location can corrupt
+## Ephemeral hosts / multiple applications replicating into location can corrupt

 Multiple applications replicating into the same bucket can cause situations
 where you will be unable to restore.
 It is _your_ responsibility to ensure you
 do not have multiple applications replicating concurrently.
+This typically
+occurs if you on an ephemeral/serverless platform such as [Google Cloud Run] as
+they will run a second instance in parallel during deployments.
+Those types of
+environments are not supported.

-In the off-chance
-that it does happen, and you're unable to restore, you may see an error along
+In the off-chance that it does happen, and you're unable to restore, you may see
-the lines of:
+an error along the lines of:

 ```
 cannot find max wal index for restore: missing initial wal segment: generation=f6d6d1e96d38dafb index=00000093 offset=4152